 He was delivering tomatoes for my dad and pulled over on a shoulder of the I-4 highway.
 Garrell was over six feet tall.
 Dope kept him lanky.
 He was a mechanic.
 In Apopka, him and his family lived in a trailer on a dirt road.
 With a menthol in his mouth, he talked fast and mumbled.

 Moms, Garrell’s wife, Reeva, his daughter, Shanice, and I went to get him out of the Orange County Jail.
 Pops paid his bail, but didn’t go with us.
 I think it was to save Garrell the humiliation of Pops seeing his pummeled face.
 With a closed purple eye, Garrell was missing teeth.
 His bloated upper lip was split like he had two mouths.
 They fucked him up.
 Everybody was quite, even Shanice.
 We were both in the fifth grade.
 Embarrassed, I couldn’t look at her.
 Whatever she was feeling was contagious and I didn’t want to catch it.
 Reeva was standing in front of Garrell when a cop uncuffed him.
-She received him like a prized present, hammered into a clunk of junk.
+She received him like a wrapped Christmas gift, hammered into a clunk of junk.
 She was fucking my dad too.

 The police report said that Garrell rolled down his window and lunged at the officer.